titumozammel/human-energy-economics/README.md

 ## 1. Law of Human Energy Conversion

-Human Energy converts organizational resources into Sustainable Business Value.
+Human Energy converts organizational resources and capability into application, execution, and Sustainable Business Value.

 ## 2. Law of Human Energy Degradation